 DRUID brings together four of the UK’s foremost institutions working on insect dynamics and monitoring, with a long history of collaboration.
 Our researchers have played a substantial role in documenting past insect declines, and in helping set research and policy agendas in this area.
 To know more about the individual partners, follow the institute link.
 More information on all our collaborators may be obtained from our People page.

 1. The University of Leeds (UoL) has been a dominant centre of NERC research for over a decade.
-The team is led by spatial ecologist William Kunin (Project PI), with freshwater ecologists Chris Hassall and Lee Brown, Martin Dallimer of the Sustainability Research Institute, and radar scientists Ryan Neely and Maryna Lukach (Research Co-I).
+The team is led by spatial ecologist William Kunin (Project PI), with freshwater ecologists Chris Hassall and Lee Brown, Martin Dallimer and Peter King of the Sustainability Research Institute, and radar scientists Ryan Neely and Maryna Lukach (Research Co-I).

 4. Rothamsted Research (RR) is a world-leading agricultural research centre, which hosts the Rothamsted Insect Survey (RIS).
 The team is led by James Bell, Head of the RIS, and includes mathematician Alice Milne and entomologist Chris Shortall (Research Co-I).